 Dog friendly hotels in Blowing Rock

 Tara stayed with Flynn at Hillwinds Inn during their Blowing Rock adventure.
 This hotel is right in the center of town, and the staff simply loves dogs (the best thing to happen when you are traveling with your dog).
-There are lots of other lodging opportunities in town as well, including Historic Green Park Inn, Alpine Village Inn, Village Inn of Blowing Rock, Gideon Ridge Inn, and New Public House Hotel.
-Please check the individual hotel’s pet policy before you make a reservation.
+There are lots of other lodging opportunities in town as well, including Historic Green Park Inn, Alpine Village Inn, Village Inn of Blowing Rock, Gideon Ridge Inn, and New Public House and Hotel.

 Dog friendly parks and hiking trails in Blowing Rock